chanyaz/NewFTCApp-iOS/README.md

 ### In Progress: Channel Page Collection View on iPad:
-1. Stop using auto-resizing cells on Regular size.
+1. Done: Stop using auto-resizing cells on Regular size.
 2. Use prefetch to make scrolling smooth.

 ### Story Page: